Are you looking to become an EU or Portuguese resident (and eventually a citizen) without needing to move there full-time?

 As of 2023, the renewals are now online (they used to require another in-person SEF appointment), with no further biometric appointments needed.
 You still need to pay the same application and residence permit fee as if it were an in-person appointment.

-Your next residence card is valid for two years, and you need to spend at least 14 days in Portugal during this period to qualify for further renewals or citizenship.
+Your new residence card is valid for two years, and you again need to spend at least 14 days in Portugal to qualify for further renewals or citizenship.

 Year 5+